Summer education programme

 Children’s disability service managers engaged with families to identify those in most need of the HSE-led programme.

-Read more about the July Education Programme in 2020.
+Read more about the Summer Education Programme in 2020.

 DEIS primary and post-primary schools could volunteer to run the DEIS summer camp programme in 2020.
 The summer camps were for students at risk of educational disadvantage and ran for one week between July and August.